jeffgillan/earthengine-community/README.md

 # Agentic Analysis in Google Earth Engine

-I have forked the earthengine-community repository to demonstrate the use of coding agents in Google Earth Engine.
-The directory for using agents is [/experimental/functionsmith](https://github.com/jeffgillan/earthengine-community/tree/master/experimental/functionsmith).
+I have forked the earthengine-community repository to demonstrate the use of coding agents in Google Earth Engine, developed by Simon Ilyuschenko.
+The demo shows how you can interact with the GEE data catalog and ask the agent to perform any number of spatial or image analysis tasks.
+This demo uses the python API, not the GUI javascript.
+The backend intelligence is powered by Gemini, but you could use other LLM APIs such as OpenAI or Anthropic.

+The directory for EE agent stuff is [/experimental/functionsmith](https://github.com/jeffgillan/earthengine-community/tree/master/experimental/functionsmith).
 To have a play with agentic EE, check out this demo jupyter notebook
 [![Open Colab Notebook](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jeffgillan/earthengine-community/blob/master/experimental/functionsmith/ee_companion.ipynb).

 For the demo to work, the user needs to have **1.** an [Earth Engine Project ID](https://code.earthengine.google.com/register), and **2.** a [Gemini API Key](https://ai.google.dev/gemini-api/docs/api-key).
 Both of these items are free to obtain.